 Myth – capitalism and democracy work well together

-Capitalism is built on democracy.
+Thr arguement goes that capitalism is built on democracy.
 Everyone gets one vote so they have equal political power, which is not affected by their race, gender or views.
 Capitalism also encourages people to get involved in all aspects of society to get what they want.
 This includes getting involved with both governance and the government, from voting in elections to standing in local or national elections.

 “This one is easy.
 Capitalism is a wealth-concentrating system.
 If you concentrate wealth in a society, you concentrate power.
 Is there any historical example to the contrary?
 For all the trappings of formal democracy in the contemporary United States, everyone understands that the wealthy dictates the basic outlines of the public policies that are acceptable to the vast majority of elected officials.
 People can and do resist, and an occasional politician joins the fight, but such resistance takes extraordinary effort.
 Those who resist win victories, some of them inspiring, but to date concentrated wealth continues to dominate.
 Is this any way to run a democracy?
 If we understand democracy as a system that gives ordinary people a meaningful way to participate in the formation of public policy, rather than just a role in ratifying decisions made by the powerful, then it’s clear that capitalism and democracy are mutually exclusive.
 Let’s make this concrete.
 In our system, we believe that regular elections with the one-person/one-vote rule, along with protections for freedom of speech and association, guarantee political equality.
 When I go to the polls, I have one vote.
 When Bill Gates goes the polls, he has one vote.
 Bill and I both can speak freely and associate with others for political purposes.
 Therefore, as equal citizens in our fine democracy, Bill and I have equal opportunities for political power.
 Right?”